sqlfluff/sqlfluff/CONTRIBUTING.md

 ### Manually

-If for some reason the package needs to be submitted to pypi manually, we use `twine`.
+If for some reason the package needs to be submitted to PyPI manually, we use `twine`.
-You'll need to be an admin to actually submit this to pypi and you'll need a properly formatted `.pypirc` file.
+You'll need to be an admin to actually submit this to PyPI, and you'll need a properly formatted `.pypirc` file.
 If you've managed all that then you can run:

 ```shell